 Summary of terms

 Browser: A programme used to locate and display webpages on a computer, web TV or other internet access device.
-The most popular ones are Microsoft Internet Explorer and Netscape Navigator.
+The most popular ones are Microsoft Edge and Google Chrome.

 Cookie: A message passed to the web browser by the visited website and stored as a file.
 A cookie's main objective is to identify users, and personalise their visit by customising webpages for them by welcoming them when next they visit the website.
 A site using cookies will sometimes but not always invite you to provide personal information such as your name, e-mail address and interests.